wariua/keras-io-ko/guides/md/making_new_layers_and_models_via_subclassing.md

 assert len(layer.losses) == 1  # This is the loss created during the call above
 ```

-In addition, the `loss` property also contains regularization losses created
+In addition, the `layer.losses` property also contains regularization
-for the weights of any inner layer:
+losses created for the weights of any inner layer:

 ```python